-The TRS class puts all things together and allows to define a complete tree (term) rewriting system.
-The primary constructor will take a sequence of TreeRewrite-Rules (ISeq<TreeRewriteRule<V>>), but the TRS creation can be simplified by using a simple DSL.
+The TRS class puts all things together and allows for defining a complete tree (term) rewriting system.
+The primary constructor will take a sequence of

+TreeRewriteRules (ISeq<TreeRewriteRule<V>>), but the TRS creation can be simplified by using a simple DSL.

 The example above defines a tree rewrite system with four rewrite rules, which are applied in the given order.
 Each rule is applied until the given tree stays unchanged.
 This also means, that the termination of the TRS can't be guaranteed.
-It's mainly on you to only create rewrite system which will always terminate.
+It's mainly your responsibility to create a rewrite system which will always terminate.
 If you are not sure whether the system is terminating or not, you better call the TreeRewrite.rewrite(TreeNode, int) method, which also takes the maximal number, the rule should be applied to the input tree.